 Departments separate from one another.
 Teams stop communicating.
-Co-workers from another division—whom you got along with in the early days— are reluctant to share information, much to your frustration.
+Co-workers from another division—whom you used to be work BFFs with in the early days—become reluctant to share information.

-It comes as no surprise then: Company silos create costly mistakes.
+It comes as no surprise, then: Hierarchy silos create costly mistakes.

 In fact, 97% of employees and executives believe it’s this disconnect within teams that impacts a project’s outcome.
-Left ignored, these organizational silos lead to a lack of communication and trust between departments and a massive drop in operational efficiency.
+Left ignored, these organizational silos lead to a lack of communication and trust, low team morale, and a massive drop in operational efficiency.

 So, how do you break down silos in your company?

-In this post, I reached out to founders and marketers on their first-hand experiences and what they did specifically to overcome them and spark collaboration in the entire organization.
+In this post, we reached out to founders and marketers on their first-hand experiences and what they did specifically to overcome them and spark collaboration in the entire organization.

 Let’s get right on it.

 - What Are Silos In Business?

 What Are Silos In Business?